 - Ryder could not handle any solid food and would gag whenever we tried to feed him anything.

-We knew something did not feel right and kept pressing for answers…
+We knew something just wasn’t right and kept pressing for answers.

-After being told to just “wait and see” for six weeks (which we didn’t), we were finally granted an ultrasound which immediately led to an MRI on May 16th, 2014 (eleven days before Ryder’s first birthday).
+The doctors were still assuring us it wasn’t cancer but finally granted an ultrasound which immediately led to an MRI on May 16th, 2014 (eleven days before Ryder’s first birthday).

-When the doctor and the nurse finally came into our tiny waiting room after the MRI, they both had tears in their eyes as they shared the devastating news.
+As the doctor and nurse finally came into our tiny waiting room to give us the results, the tears in their eyes told us all we needed to know.